marralser/lms-dos/README.md

 ## License

-License information for LMSDOS should be added here before publishing the project.

 mTCP is a separate project and remains subject to its own licensing terms.
 Consult the mTCP distribution and official repository for the applicable mTCP license and copyright information.